-Relocating to a new country can be exciting, but finding the right mortgage option can also be very challenging as a newcomer.
-If you’re new to Canada, mortgage options will require a good credit history, which you may not have but can build over time.
-Fortunately, there are also various new mortgages targeted at immigrants to make their house ownership goals a reality.
+Relocating to a new country can be exciting, but finding the right mortgage option can be challenging for a newcomer.
+If you’re new to Canada, traditional mortgage options will require a long Canadian credit history, which you may not have and will need to build over time.

-- You must have a permanent resident status
+- You must have permanent resident (PR) status

 - You must have immigrated to Canada within the last five (5) years

 - You must have an international credit report if you still need to establish credit in Canada alongside 12 months of bill payments (utilities, insurance, etc.) and rental history in your name.